nsk6704/IAVLP/README.md

 ## Overview

-IAVLP (Interactive Algorithm Visualization Learning Platform) is a comprehensive web application designed to help users understand complex algorithms and computational concepts through interactive visualizations.
+Algoviz is a comprehensive web application designed to help users understand complex algorithms and computational concepts through interactive visualizations.
 The platform provides step-by-step visual representations of various algorithms in computer science, making abstract concepts more accessible and engaging.

 ## Features